airbus-cert/skyblue.team/content/posts/nix-forensics.md

 title: "Using Nix to setup a reproducible forensics environment"
 date: 2024-06-18
 Summary: >
-      The blog post explains the use of Nix to create a reproducible forensics analysis environment, addressing the inefficiencies of traditional methods like Docker and Ansible.
-It highlights the challenges of maintaining consistent setups across different machines and analysts.
-Nix offers a solution by providing precise dependency management and environment reproducibility.
-The post guides on using Nix to set up and transfer environments efficiently, ensuring consistency and reliability in forensic analysis workflows.
+      How we use Nix to create a reproducible forensics analysis environment, and how it differs from more traditional methods, such as Docker or manual package installation.
+We will highlight the challenges of maintaining consistent setups across different machines and analysts, and how we used Nix to fix that.
+As a bonus, Nix allows us to transfer our forensics environment to untrusted machines easily.
 ---